Braves’ Markakis hits walkoff HR after opting into season

 Ozuna moved to second on Pearson’s wild pitch to Nick Markakis, whose grounder to first advanced Ozuna to third.
 Adam Duvall’s fly ball to left field drove in Ozuna for a 3-1 lead.

-An apparent roster snafu forced the Toronto Blue Jays to change their pitching plans in the game.
+A roster snafu forced the Blue Jays to change their pitching plans in the game.

-The team optioned right-hander Jacob Waguespack to the team’s alternate training site before the game to reach the 28-man roster limit.
+The team optioned right-hander Jacob Waguespack to the team’s alternate training site early Thursday to reach the 28-man roster limit.
 Manager Charlie Montoyo said before the game Waguespack was recalled when right-hander Trent Thornton was placed on the 10-day injured list.

-That move apparently was not made official, leaving Waguespack off the active roster.
 Montoyo tried to bring in Waguespack to open the sixth.
 Following a chat with home plate umpire Alan Porter, Waguespack left the field without making a pitch and Montoyo instead brought in Rafael Dolis.

+Following the game, Montoyo said the digital lineup used by home plate umpire Alan Porter didn’t include Waguespack.

+“At the end of the day if he doesn’t have it, there’s nothing else I can say because the one he has is the one that counts,” Montoyo said of Porter.

 DOWN TO 28